sebastienrousseau/shokunin/metadata-gen/README.md

 ## Overview

-`ssg-metadata` is designed for developers working on static site generators (SSG) who need robust tools to extract and handle metadata such as meta tags, keywords, and SEO information from HTML content.
+`metadata-gen` is designed for developers working on static site generators (SSG) who need robust tools to extract and handle metadata such as meta tags, keywords, and SEO information from HTML content.
 It helps ensure that your static sites are SEO-optimized and provides utilities to streamline the metadata extraction process.

 ## Features